 The market has fragmented into specialized tools, each addressing a slice of the optimization problem.
 Here's how the major players map to the techniques above:

 Auto-Optimize = automated model selection and replacement training or distillation — not just manual routing configuration.
-Model selection is the first decision in any optimization workflow: which model handles this task at minimum cost without quality loss. ✓ partial = requires manual setup per use case.
-As of February 2026.
+Model selection is the first decision in any optimization workflow: which model handles this task at minimum cost without quality loss.
+"Partial" = requires manual setup per use case.
+Pricing shows each vendor's model, not a quote — check vendor pages for current rates.
+As of August 2026.

 Most tools handle one dimension well: routing, or observability, or caching.
 The gap in the market is end-to-end automation — profiling your workload, applying the right technique for each task, training replacements where necessary, and validating quality before any swap goes live.